IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 &nbsp;
 &nbsp;
 # Topic 1: Introduction and Scenario Details
 Your customer has been a long-time user of **App Connect (IIB/WMB)** and **MQ**.
 They have recently decided to investigate the value of modernizing their integration.
-They are eager to explore IBM Agile Integration practices.
 They would like you to use one of their existing flows and queue definitions to explore how to move to containerized integration.

 <img src="images/scenario3-image1.png" style="width:10in;height:4in"/>